 (3) The existence of artificial means for causing any alteration, prevention or diversion or for abstracting, consuming or using electricity mentioned in subsection (1) shall, when the meter lines or works interfered with are under the control or charge or in the care of the consumer, be prima facie evidence that such alteration, prevention, diversion, abstraction or consumption (as the case may be) has been caused or carried out by the consumer in contravention of subsection (1).

-[Section 50 amended by No. 113 of 1965 s.
+[Section 50 amended: No. 113 of 1965 s.
 8; No. 63 of 1996 s.
 4 and 8.]

 51. Summary remedy for damage to electric works